vladkinoman/just-my-notes/computer-science/operating-systems/linux/ubuntu_mount_drive_through_command_line.md

 # Mount drive through command line (as if I clicked on it in nautilus) in Ubuntu

+> The best solution in the second paragraph "Using Ubuntu's default app - Disks "!

 ## Using udisksctl application

 Here is how to do this [1]: